smarty/smartystreets-javascript-sdk-angular-example/README.md

 # smartystreets-javascript-sdk-angular-example

-Here are a few examples of using the javascript sdk with angularjs
+An example of using the javascript sdk with angularjs